shivaverma/OpenAIGym/README.md

-# Project 1: Navigation
+# Project 1: Cart-Pole

-[image1]: cart-pole/cart_pole.gif
+[problem]: cart-pole/cart_pole.gif
+[graph]: cart-pole/cart_pole.png

 ### Introduction

-For this project, I am training an agent to navigate (and collect bananas!) in a large, square world.
+In this project we have to balance a rod on top of a cart.
+Action and State spaces are discrete here.
+Number of action spaces is 2 which is move the cart to left or right.

 ![image1]

+I solved this problem using DQN in around 600 episodes.
+Following is a graph of score vs episodes.